jbiatek/BSGRulebook/dynamic.md

 ### Pegasus

+To add the Pegasus expansion, first remove the existing "Investigative Committee" cards from the base game's Politics deck.
+Pegasus includes a new set of "Investigative Committee" cards that *don't* show the Destiny deck's cards.

+Put the Battlestar Pegasus board to the right of the main board so that the space for the Treachery skill card deck lines up with the other Skill card decks. <span class="nodaybreak">Put the "Cylon Locations" overlay on top of the main board's Cylon Locations.</span><span class="daybreak">Do not use the Pegasus "Cylon Locations" overlay, the Daybreak one will be used instead.</span>

-Add the following components from the Pegasus expansion:
+Next, add these components from the Pegasus expansion:

 - The new character sheets and tokens
 - The Battlestar Pegasus game board and Pegasus damage tokens
-- The Cylon Overlay, covering the regular Cylon Locations
-- New Skill Cards (including "Reckless" Treachery cards)
+- New Skill Cards <span class="nodaybreak">(including "Reckless" Treachery cards)</span><span class="daybreak">(but do not add the Treachery cards, the ones from Daybreak will be used instead)</span>
-    - This expansion includes new "Investigative Committee" cards, which *don't* show the Destiny deck's contribution.
-The original "Investigative Committee" cards are removed from the game when including these new ones.
 - New Crisis, Destination, Quorum, Super Crisis Cards, and Loyalty cards
 - The "Scar" token, which denotes a special raider

-To play with Cylon Leaders, also add the Cylon Leader sheets and tokens.
-The Cylon leader will also need the "Infiltrator" card and Agenda cards.
+<p class="cylonleader">To play with Cylon Leaders, also add the Cylon Leader sheets and tokens.
+The Cylon leader will also need the "Infiltrator" card and Agenda cards.</p>

+<p class="nocylonleader">These rules are configured for play *without* a Cylon leader.</p>

 </div>